 The shortest stage in last year’s Tour went to Foix and was a sensational ride.
-After fireworks from start to finish Warren Barguil outsprinted Nairo Quintana, Albert Contador and Mikel Landa on the line in Foix.
+The race offered fireworks from start to finish before Warren Barguil outsprinted Nairo Quintana, Albert Contador and Mikel Landa on the line.

-Unlike last year the riders turn left after the Peyresourde to move past the altiport and crest the Peyragudes after another 1.2 kilometre of climbing.
-Then they plunge down to Loudenvielle.
+Unlike last year, the riders turn left after the Peyresourde to move past the altiport and crest the Peyragudes after another 1.2 kilometre of climbing.
+The full 14.9 kilometres of the climb are averaging before the route drops down to Loudenvielle.

-Following the descent to Saint-Lary-Soulan the riders face one more challenge, which is the extremely demanding closing climb to the summit of the Col de Portet.
-The 16 kilometres ascent is averaging 8.7%, while the 2nd, 3rd ánd last kilometre are the steepest sectors, all with double digits gradients.
+Following the descent to Saint-Lary-Soulan the riders face one more challenge, which is the extremely demanding closing climb to the summit of the Col du Portet.
+The 16 kilometres ascent is averaging 8.7%, while the second, third ánd last kilometre are the steepest sectors, all with double digits gradients.
 Only one moment of respite for the tired legs when the climb flattens out to a false flat after 7 kilometres.
 Yet, this section is only 400 metres…

 Tour de France 2018 stage 17: Route maps, height profiles, and more

-Bagnères-de-Luchon and Col de Portet at Google maps
+Bagnères-de-Luchon and Col du Portet at Google maps